 Not everyone can afford to pay a full-service broker’s fees, which is why there are discount brokers.
 While “discount” may sound enticing, these brokers are typically robo-advisors following computer algorithms to invest money.

 Once again, if you already know how to invest your money and have a strategy that won’t lose you money, why would you entrust investing decisions made with your money to a computer?

-Using an online broker is easy and convenient, and DIY-friendly.
+Using an online broker is convenient and DIY-friendly.
 Online brokers give you total control over how much you want to trade and when, and there are typically only small fees for each trade.
 Plus, you can still seek out the service of a professional when you need it.

 Almost every one of the top brokerages has an online trading platform that offers a great user experience that even beginners can navigate.
 The best brokerage accounts are rated often by reputable sources, so with a simple search online, you can find which ones offer the features you’re looking for.

 Best Trading Platform for Beginners